ptvirgo/nano-gate/readme.md

 ## So ... make one

 Function should accept a string account identifier, an integer representing an amount of nano, an integer representing seconds, and a node rpc url.
 It should produce a boolean: true if the account has been sent at least as many nano as requested within the given time frame.
 Essentially allowing questions like - "has account X received at least 2 nano in the past 300 seconds?"

+## Use cases - answer these questions

+- Has a single payment of {amount} been made to {nano address} within the past {number of seconds}?
+    - When was the last time a payment of {amount} was made to {nano address}?
+- What's the total amount of raw received by {nano address} within the past {number of seconds}?

+- Is a single payment of {amount} pending to {nano address}?
+- What's the total amount pending to {nano address}?